glic3rinu/passlib/docs/lib/passlib.apps.rst

     and :ref:`CryptContext Reference <context-reference>`
     for more information about the CryptContext class.

-.. index:: django; crypt context
+.. index:: Django; crypt context

 .. _django-contexts: